sagemath/trac_to_gh/Issue 1930.md

 # Issue 1930: Sage 2.10.1.alpha2: R is broken for parallel make, rpy is broken for fresh installs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1930

 Original creator: mabshoff